klaisens/docs/en/compute/concepts/storage-read-write.md

 # Read and write operations

-There are some technical restrictions on reads and writes that apply to [disks](disk.md)and [file storage](filesystem.md).
+There are some technical restrictions on reads and writes that apply to [disks](disk.md) and [file storage](filesystem.md).
 They're imposed on the entire diskor storage and each allocation unit (a unit of disk space allocation).
 The allocation unit size depends on the [diskor storage type](../concepts/limits.md#compute-limits-disks).

 The following maximum read and write operation parameters exist:
 * Maximum IOPS: The maximum number of read and write operations per second.